Mishti92/writing-from-the-void/content/project amor/healing or justifying my red flags.md

 To [[choose love]] over fear.

 As my friend Adina reminded me today:
-_the task is not to look for love but to dismantle everything in your heart that you have built up against it!
-I love you chica!_
+_the task is not to look for love but to dismantle everything in your heart that you have built up against it! [[te amo]] chica!_

 So back to the question:
 Am I healing or have I just created a narrative around my old coping patterns?
 Is it healing or is it me justifying my anxious attachment.